-A vitamin B12 deficiency concerns the lowered levels of this vitamin in the blood.
+Vitamin B12 deficiency concerns the lowered levels of this vitamin in the blood.
 It manifests itself through many signs and symptoms, some of which concern psychological and emotional health.
 The most common symptom cause is decreased intake, the use of certain medication, genetics, malnutrition, poor absorption in the stomach or intestines, chronic gastritis, intestinal parasites and more.
 We state the 5 most common warning signals of vitamin B12 deficiency on the next page.